Coldstream, British Columbia: Coldstream Ranch

 Coldstream is known for the Coldstream Ranch, established in 1863 by Captain Charles Frederick Houghton.
 He transferred the ranch to Forbes G. and Charles Albert Vernon, who in 1891 sold it to The 7th Earl of Aberdeen (later created, in 1916, The 1st Marquess of Aberdeen and Temair), future Governor General of Canada (1893–1898).
 The ranch was purchased by its current owners in 1994 and continues to be a working cattle ranch.

 Government

-Coldstream is governed by a seven-member council, led by Mayor Jim Garlick.
+Coldstream is governed by a seven-member council, led by Mayor Ruth Hoyte.
 The municipality is represented by member of Parliament Mel Arnold (Okanagan—Shuswap) and member of the Legislative Assembly Eric Foster (Okanagan-Vernon).

 Economy

 The Greater Vernon area was once based in forestry and agriculture.
 However, manufacturing, retail trade and services are now the primary industries.
 A suburban community known as Middleton Mountain is located in Coldsteam at the north end of Kalamalka Lake.